 Ever wondered why it's completely normal for Indian, in particular Punjabi guys (and gals) to live at home till they're well into their thirties or beyond?
 Only of recent years has the concept of adult children living at home become more widely accepted in the western culture.
 Though it is still highly stigmatised and one is typically greeted with "You still live at home!" or "Your thirty year old son still lives with you?"
 It is generally men who are seen as the bread winner and as such judged more harshly should they live with their parents.

 The concept of independence in the Australian culture is instilled into us at a young age.
 It is expected that we either start working or pursue higher education after our senior year at school.
-Then eventually leave the nest once we have established a somewhat stable and independent lifestyle, usually before our twenty first birthday.
+Then eventually leave the nest once we have established a somewhat stable and independent lifestyle, usually before our twenty first birthday or earlier.
 Yet in the Indian culture it is the norm to still live at home with your parents well into your thirties or even yet for life!
+This is not dissimilar to many other ancient cultures.
 The Indian culture is exceptionally family oriented, valuing family over all else.
 They believe that parents should take care of their children and set them up for life, then when they retire the children take care of their parents.

 Unlike the western culture, with majority of children encouraged to leave home in their teens, Indian parents will support their children through life.
 Typically teens will only leave home to pursue further studies and even after graduating are encouraged to return home.
 It is tradition for the eldest son once married, to live at home with his parents and his newlywed wife.
 The parents will support them in starting their new life together while the wife will generally help her mother in law as home keeper.
 As home keeper she will prepare and cook each meal of the day, clean the dishes, wash dirty laundry and ensure all household chores are seen to.
 Whilst the daughter in law will help around the home, Indian parents do not expect any monetary payment for living at home.
 When they are elderly and can no longer take care of themself, their children will take care of them.